singh-inder/obsidian-images-to-gist/README.md

 ## Features

 - Upload your images to GitHub secret Gists as base64 strings instead of storing them locally in your vault.
 - Resize uploaded images on the fly by adding `w` , `h` query params to the url.
 Watch [demo](#demo) or read [how to resize images](docs/getting_started.md#resize) guide.
+- As images are stored in your GitHub Gists, you can delete them anytime you wish.
 - Upload images by either pasting from the clipboard or by dragging them from the file system.
 Animated gifs upload support on drag-and-drop.

 ## Installation